PseudoRaven/PseudoSiv-Server/README.md

 4. Click `Run As > 1 Java Application`
 5. Watch the Console pane for init status and errors.
 When `[Login server] Login Engine connected.` appears in the console, the server has finished its start up sequence.

+## Adjust shop interface that is opened by an npc
+1. Find the id number of the npc that opens the shop.
+I have done this by searching the project for name string of the npc in the project.
+If the game has more than one npc with the same name you can narrow it down by searching for the examine text of the npc.
+2. Search src.net.nocturne.network.decoders.handlers.NPCHandler.java for the id number.
+NPCHandler utilizes the Java Switch statemtent to handle most of the npc interactions.
+NPCHandler has 4 options for handling npc options so find all of the instances of the npc id and makes the changes to all of them.
+3. Change the number at the end of the line `player.getDialogueManager().startDialogue` line or if the option directly uses the shopHandler then the code will look like this `ShopsHandler.openShop` Ex. `player.getDialogueManager().startDialogue("GeneralStore", npc.getId(), 1);` or `ShopsHandler.openShop(player, 1);` will open the General Store dialogue options and will open the store interface with the store data with the id of 1.

 ## Commands:
 All commands are made in the chat box and must be preceeded by ;; for example, ";;item 123456 1" would give the player 1 item of id 123456